fameexdoc/docs-v1/source/includes/_doc.en.md

 *   The interfaces under the "Public" and "Market" categories can be accessed without requiring an API key or signature.
 *   "Trade" and "Account" security require API-Key and signature verification before access.
 *   The signature content is related to the parameters.
 If the parameters are entered incorrectly, the parameter error or null value will be returned.
 *   For interfaces that require signature verification, X-CH-SIGN, X-CH-APIKEY, and X-CH-TS must be added to the header for signature verification.
-For signature rules and examples, please refer to: [签名示例](https://fameexdoc.github.io/docs-v1/?http#09957702bc) (apiKey and secretKey in this document are virtual values.
+For signature rules and examples, please refer to: [Signature Example](https://fameexdoc.github.io/docs-v1/?http#09957702bc) (apiKey and secretKey in this document are virtual values.
 The real content needs to be obtained by the user in the API management of the front page.)

 ## Return Code Type

-Please refer to the document: [返回码类型](https://fameexdoc.github.io/docs-v1/?http#8ec82582cd)
+Please refer to the document: [Return Enums](https://fameexdoc.github.io/docs-v1/?http#8ec82582cd)

 ## API Basic Information